dieharders/ai-text-server/README.md

 # 🍺 Obrew Ai Engine

-This project handles all requests from client chat apps using a single api.
-The goal is to provide a modular architecture that allows rapid development of chat-based front-end apps.
-Client apps need only make HTTP requests to perform any function related to ai workloads.

 ## Introduction

+The goal of this project is to be an all-in-one solution for running Ai that is easy to install.
+It is a native app that runs a server which handles all basic building blocks of Ai: inference, memory, model file manager, agent builder, app installer, GUI.

+## How It Works

-This is a hybrid Node.js + Python app that uses Next.js as the frontend and FastAPI as the API backend.
-It ships with a GUI to allow you to manually configure the backend ai services which use Python libraries.
-Configuration can also be done programmatically.
-Launch this desktop app locally, then navigate your browser to any web app that supports this project's api and start using ai locally with your own private data for free:
+This is a Python app using FastAPI for the server.
+We provide a Web UI called [Obrew Studio](https://studio.openbrewai.com/) to access the server.
+You can also access it programmatically via the API.

+Launch the desktop app locally, then navigate your browser to any web app that supports this project's api and start using ai locally with your own private data for free:

 ## Features Roadmap